-Preserving the Genomic Diversity of Life on Earth
+Preserving and Understanding the Genomic Diversity of Life on Earth

 The National Museum of Natural History, Smithsonian Institution makes its genomic collections discoverable for research

 The National Museum of Natural History is proud to announce that as of July 11, 2013, tissue and DNA samples are being made available through the DNA Bank Network's online database.
 The data represent the breadth of NMNH collections including birds, insects, spiders, plants, mammals, worms, amphibians, reptiles, fish, and will increase as existing data are migrated to the museum's catalog and inventory systems and as new data are digitized.
 This work is part of the Museum's efforts in the Global Genome Initiative to make the genomic collections of Global Genome Biodiversity Network (GGBN) members discoverable for research through the Global Genome Biodiversity Network's Data Portal.